EvanBalster/life_lock/README.md

     * Otherwise, the object is guaranteed to exist at least as long as the shared pointer.
   * Release the shared pointer as soon as you can to keep things running smoothly.

-Technically, it is possible to have many Life Locks protecting the same object (or nested objects), so long as each lock is destroyed before the data it protects.
+It is possible to have many Life Locks protecting the same object (or nested objects).
+This can mitigate contention if many different threads

 ## Pitfalls

 1. If `life_lock` is a member of an abstract class, `destroy()` should be explicitly called from the destructors of any non-abstract child classes in order to avoid pure virtual function calls.
 2. Destroying a `life_lock` in a thread that holds a shared pointer created from it will cause **deadlock**.
 (Avoid this by holding weak pointers instead.)
 3. If other threads hold shared pointers derived from a life_lock for long, overlapping periods of time, **livelock** may result.
-(Avoid this by minimizing the lifetime of shared pointers, or by creating multiple Life Locks for different callers.)
+(Avoid this by holding shared pointers as briefly as possible, and/or creating multiple Life Locks.)
 4. `life_lock` does not protect against data races other than destruction.
-If multiple threads interact with the object's members during its lifetime, ordinary multithreading precautions should be taken
+If multiple threads interact with the object's members during its lifetime, other forms of synchronization will be necessary.
 5. Remember that `life_lock` pointers behave differently than those created with `make_shared` or `new`, despite being the same type.
-It's possible to use both kinds of shared_ptr at the same time, but the effects of their expiration will be different.
+It's possible (and sometimes useful) to use both kinds of shared_ptr with the same object at the same time.

 ## How it Works